 Snapshots are the images of your drives, which means they can get pretty big.
 The more you do, the more storage space you need, and storage costs money.
 However, the cost is based on how quickly you want to get to the data.
 If you want it in milliseconds, it needs to be on a mounted drive.
 If you want it in a few minutes, we place it in a cloud directory.
 If you want it in a few hours, we place it in an archive.
 This means you would only delete data for legal reasons rather than to save costs.
 The reason for this is the further it gets from live, the more processing we can do to reduce the size of files, and place it on different media which is robust for data retention, but not fast to process.

 What can go wrong?
 One of the unusual problems we have is customers looking at DR as being a safe place to do unique or unusual testing in production.
 This often comes down to a misunderstanding of DR, where it’s seen as a spare production rather than its own solution.
 Another misunderstanding is that DR doesn't save data as its main benefit.
 This is a fix for a broken production system.
 If this was in the physical world, it's like carrying a spare umbrella while using your usual umbrella in the rain.

 The issues with backup are similar.
 Customers misunderstand that a restore isn't something to do because of a minor configuration error.
 It isn't a way to bypass the need for documentation.
 If you have a configuration error, the better way to fix it is through log analysis, where you check what changed, and reverse that process.

 There’s a Better Way for Disaster Recovery

 Are you interested in learning more about building a DR solution for your business?
-Tune into our on-demand webinar “How To Build A Resilient Business With Disaster Recovery In The Cloud.”
+Contact us to speak to a cloud services or tune into our on-demand webinar “How To Build A Resilient Business With Disaster Recovery In The Cloud.”